AlcheraInc/Alchera-Face-Hand-Detection-Unity/README.md

 First of all, thank you for your interest in Alchera Unity Plugin. <br>
 Alchera Unity Plugin was supported until 2021.06.30 and was successfully distributed via Google form.
 Further distribution is being prepared and we will get back to you at our earliest. <br>
 <br>
 Those applicants who applied by the end of June will receive a separate email regarding an additional use of license with a request for a survey completion.
-For new applicants, additional license usage permission can be applied via the README link that will be updated by the mid of July. <br>
+For new applicants, additional license usage permission can be applied via the README link that will be updated by August. <br>
 Below is the brief schedule of our Alchera Unity Plugin distribution.
-- License will be distributed on mid of July 2021 to applicants.
+- License will be distributed on mid of August 2021 to applicants.
 - License will be redistributed after January 2022 with an additional survey.
-The SDK model license will extend until July 2022.
+The SDK model license will extend until August 2022.

 We would (sincerely) ask for your interest in our upcoming SDK distribution. <br>